People’s Energy launched in 2017 but ceased trading in September 2021.

-Read on to find out how People’s Energy matches up to more established energy firms.
+Read on to find out how People’s Energy matched up to more established energy firms.

 People’s Energy came fourth out of 25 energy companies rated by 7,460 members of the public in the annual Which? energy companies satisfaction survey – the broadest independent view of energy companies available.

 The graphic below shows the score breakdown for People’s Energy in our latest survey.
 Scroll down to read our verdict on the firm, and to find out more about its prices.

 People’s Energy is a relative newcomer to the market, making it into our survey for the second time this year.
 Feedback from customers revealed that they’re impressed, especially with the accuracy of its bills.

 The company gained the highest, five-star, rating for bill accuracy, although six other firms included in our survey scored the same.

 Customers were not quite as delighted with the clarity of its bills, although it still got a respectable four-star rating for this.

 Only one company – – achieved the highest five-star rating for value for money this year.
 People’s Energy equalled the next best firms on this measure with four stars, suggesting that its customers are content with its prices.

 Some of its tariffs were among the cheapest on the market for medium energy users in the first half of 2020 but it became less competitive in the second half of the year.